justinethier/cyclone/docs/Garbage-Collector-Lazy-Sweeping.md

 - Collector - A thread running the garbage collection code.
 The collector is responsible for coordinating and performing most of the work for major garbage collections.
 - GC - Garbage collector.
+- Heap - TODO: also, describe what we mean by "page"
 - Mutator - A thread running user (or "application") code; there may be more than one mutator running concurrently.
 - Root - During tracing the collector uses these objects as the starting point to find all reachable data.
+- Sweep - TODO
 - Tracing - A phase of garbage collection that visits and marks all live objects on the heap.
 This is done by starting from a set of "root" objects and iteratively following references to child objects.

 # Marking Objects